-So stay tuned, head on over to Alma's Blog and enjoy!
+So stay tuned, and head over to Alma's Blog and enjoy!
 I will post a new trip each month.
 You may reach out to me here if you would like!

 They are not expensive; however, some of the more prominent, more crowded National Parks request a Timed Entry Ticket before they allow you to enter the Park.
 My husband and I are Seniors and, therefore, have the America the Beautiful Senior Pass.
 If you are 62 years or older, this pass is a must!
 You will save a lot of money by purchasing just one of these tickets that allows two people entrance into every National Park in America for a one-time fee.
 (Visit: www.usparkpass.com).
 Then, I suggest that when you finally arrive at your National Park, please stop by the Visitor’s Center.
 The Park’s Visitor Center will have a lot of information for you, including paper maps that indicate “easy, moderate, and strenuous” trails you may want to hike if you so desire.
 If you are not a hiker, no problem!
 The maps are also an excellent way to determine where the various “viewpoint” areas are located within each Park.
 Some viewpoints are so easy to hike; they are also wheelchair accessible.